Have you ever followed a recipe for a cake…

 As you might already know, idioms are certain phrases in English that have their own special meanings.

 They mean something different from their most literal or obvious definitions.
 To make things even more complicated, they can change depending on where in the world you are.

-But while these phrases can be frustrating for learners, they can also be a learner’s best friend.
+But while these English phrases can be frustrating for learners, they can also be a learner’s best friend.